kelseamann/semantic-UI/README.md

 - `@patternfly/react-charts` - Chart components
 - `@patternfly/react-topology` - Topology components

+**Important**:
-**Important**: The codemod processes **any component** imported from these packages, not just a limited subset.
+- The codemod processes **any component** imported from these packages, not just a limited subset.
 It uses intelligent inference with fallbacks for unknown components.
+- **Works with both PatternFly v5 and v6** - The codemod uses static code analysis and doesn't require PatternFly as a runtime dependency, so it works with any version of PatternFly you're using.

 ## How It Works